ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This means that polling a collection job can have the side effect of changing the current batch in the Leader, and thus using a GET is inappropriate.

-### Collection Aggregation {#collect-aggregate}
+### Obtaining Aggregate Shares {#collect-aggregate}

-The leader obtains each helper's encrypted aggregate share in order to respond to the collector's collect response.
-To do this, the leader first computes a checksum over the set of output shares included in the batch.
+The Leader obtains each Helper's encrypted aggregate share before it completes a collection job.
+To do this, the Leader first computes a checksum over the set of output shares included in the batch.
 The checksum is computed by taking the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of each report ID from the client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.

-Then, for each aggregator endpoint `{aggregator}` in the parameters associated with `CollectReq.task_id` (see {{collect-flow}}) except its own, the leader sends a POST request to `{aggregator}/tasks/{task-id}/aggregate_shares` with the following message:
+Then, for each Aggregator endpoint `{aggregator}` in the parameters associated with `CollectReq.task_id` (see {{collect-flow}}) except its own, the Leader sends a POST request to `{aggregator}/tasks/{task-id}/aggregate_shares` with the following message: